Declaration of Independence: History, Meaning, Continental Congress, and Facts

-In this detailed article below, we explore exactly what the Declaration of Independence meant back then.
+In this detailed article below, World History Edu explores exactly what the Declaration of Independence meant back then.
 Also in the article is a chronological explanation of the historical events that took place before and after July 4, 1776.

-Conflict breaks between the Colonies and British Soldiers
+Conflict breaks out between the Colonies and British Soldiers

 1775 is pegged as the exact year when sentiments and tensions boiled to a point where the American colonies began to fiercely rebel against Great Britain’s rule.
 The goal of these rebellion was to gain greater freedom for the colonies.